orlof/megastage/README.md

 <i>Random ECS experiments inspired by DCPU</i>

-Few months ago I start to learn 3d programming.
-My progress has been painfully slow and results are not that good, but it has been a wonderful learning experience and my plan is to continue my exploration.
+Few months ago I decided to start learning 3d programming.
+Progress in my learning project: Megastage, has been painfully slow and results are not that good, but it has been a wonderful learning experience and my plan is to continue the journey.

-In December 2013 I released 0.1 version of my software.
-Not to impress anyone else, but to pace my work have to feeling to accomplish something.
+In December 2013 I released 0.1 version of Megastage.
+It is only a technology demo, not ment to impress anyone, but to pace my own work and give me the feeling that I have accomplished something.
 This version is only a proof of concept type things - it has no game in it.
 Following instructions contain a lot of "future version" references that should give some light to the direction of my development efforts.

 INSTRUCTIONS